You are here

-This course will focus on the work of a single director or a group of related directors, investigating their characteristic themes and concerns, and their special ways of using the medium of cinema to tell a story.
-One recent version of this course was devoted entirely to Hitchcock; a second examined four great directors: Fellini, Bergman, Truffaut, and Altman.
-Other directors to whom the course might be devoted include: Wilder, Lang, and Lubitsch; Scorsese, Ford & Hawks; and Orson Welles.
+This course focuses on the work of a single director or a group of related directors, investigating their characteristic themes and concerns, and their special ways of using the medium of cinema to tell a story.
+One recent version of this course was devoted entirely to Hitchcock; a second examined four great directors: Fellini, Bergman, Truffaut and Altman.
+Other directors to whom the course might be devoted include: Wilder, Lang and Lubitsch; Scorsese, Ford and Hawks; and Orson Welles.

 CIN372 Genre Studies

-This course, focusing on a single genre, will be concerned to identify the characteristic themes and techniques of that genre, to explore the meaning of different genres and the function that these genres play in organizing our social or psychic lives.
+This course, focusing on a single genre, will be concerned with identifying the characteristic themes and techniques of specific genres, and exploring the meaning of different genres and the function that these genres play in organizing our social or psychic lives.
 The specific genre studied will very from year to year and will include such significant genres as mysteries, westerns, musicals, Film Noir, comedy and romantic comedy and horror.

 CIN375 Women and Film

-This course will focus on the major contributions that women have made to cinema, as characters in the stories being told, as actresses playing the parts, as filmmakers directing and producing films, and as critics who have, in the past thirty years, substantially reshaped the way we think about, talk about, and even make films.
+This course focuses on the major contributions that women have made to cinema, as characters in the stories being told, as actresses playing the parts, as filmmakers directing and producing films, and as critics who have, in the past 30 years, substantially reshaped the way we think about, talk about, and even make films.
 The specific emphasis will vary from semester to semester, but each version of this course will pay special attention to the issue of gender in cinema.

 CIN376 International Cinema

-This course will focus on one of the wide variety of important national cinemas or film movements that have played a major role in the development of film as a virtually universal artistic language.
-Topics to which the course might be devoted include German Expressionism; Soviet Cinema and Montage Theory; Post war Italian Cinema, Rosellini through Bertolucci and beyond; The French New Wave; Japanese Cinema; and Bollywood and the development of film in India.
+This course focuses on one of the wide varieties of important national cinemas or film movements that have played a major role in the development of film as a virtually universal artistic language.
+Topics to which the course might be devoted include German Expressionism; Soviet Cinema and Montage Theory; Post-war Italian Cinema, Rosellini through Bertolucci and beyond; the French New Wave; Japanese Cinema; and Bollywood and the development of film in India.

 This course focuses on the historical forms of Hollywood genres from the classical period of the studio system in the 1930s to the present.
-Class readings consider the different factors that define genres in particular cases, such as the production standards that shaped the Western, the thematic and stylistic features that characterize film noir, and the reception patterns that exemplify the cult film.
+Class readings consider the different factors that define genres in particular cases, such as the production standards that shaped Westerns, the thematic and stylistic features that characterize film noir, and the reception patterns that exemplify cult film.
 The course material also examines the specific ways that different genres create audience expectations and promote particular interpretive strategies.
 In general, the class will look at two examples of each genre, a film from the studio period and a contemporary example.
-Class discussions will ask what features characterize the earlier film, and what changes (if any) are evident in the contemporary instance.
+Class discussions will focus on what features characterize the earlier film, and what changes (if any) are evident in contemporary instance.